web-dev-guru/SDEChallenge/README.md

 2. Provide an implementation for the interface
 3. Provide any additional explanation about the interface and implementation in a README file.

+/**
+* public Double getAverage(Double element)
+*
+* This method will accept the double data type input value.
+* store it into queue structure and add input value with sum value.
+* if total input number > N , then remove the first  value from queue and deduct it from sum value, return sum/N
+* else total input number <N, then return sum/total input number.
+* @param  element  Double data type
+* @return Double data type, average of the last N element,if N > total input element, return sum/total input number */

 ## Design Question

 Design A Google Analytic like Backend System.